PQQ (Pyrroloquinoline Quinone)

 41 adults aged 40-70 with cognitive complaints.

 PQQ modestly improved composite memory scores, attention, and cognitive processing speed vs placebo.
-CRITICAL CAVEAT: small trial; industry-funded (Mitsubishi Gas Chemical, the major PQQ manufacturer).
+Critical caveat: small trial; industry-funded (Mitsubishi Gas Chemical, the major PQQ manufacturer).
 Effect sizes modest; independent peer-reviewed validation limited.

 2

-RCT examining cognitive effects of PQQ (20 mg) alone vs PQQ + CoQ10 (300 mg) in healthy older adults for 12 weeks.
-(Nakano et al. 2012)
+Clinical trial examining cognitive effects of PQQ (20 mg) alone vs PQQ + CoQ10 (300 mg) in healthy older adults for 12 weeks.

 Healthy older adults.